Chart Color Schemes

 Bateau Bay is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Bateau Bay's cultural diversity was found to be below average, with 87.6% of its population born in Australia, 90.5% being citizens, and 96.1% speaking English only at home.
-The dominant religion in Bateau Bay is Christianity, comprising 57.3% of the population, compared to 49.2% across Greater Sydney.
-Regarding ancestry, the top three groups are English (31.3%), Australian (30.9%), and Irish (9.8%).
+Christianity was the main religion in Bateau Bay, comprising 57.3% of people, compared to 49.2% across Greater Sydney.
+The top three ancestry groups in Bateau Bay were English (31.3%), Australian (30.9%), and Irish (9.8%).

 Frequently Asked Questions - Diversity